-- "WebTrust for CAs v2.1 or newer" AND "WebTrust for CAs SSL Baseline with Network Security v2.3 or newer"; or - 2.
-ETSI EN 319 411-1 v1.2.2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 3.
-If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either - a. encompasses all requirements of one of the above schemes or - b. consists of comparable criteria that are available for public review.
+- WebTrust: - "Principles and Criteria for Certification Authorities" Version 2.2 or newer; and either - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security" Version 2.7 or newer; or - "WebTrust Principles and Criteria for Certification Authorities SSL Baseline" Version 2.8 or newer and "WebTrust Principles and Criteria for Certification Authorities Network Security" Version 1.0 or newer - 2.
+ETSI: - ETSI EN 319 411-1 v1.4.1 or newer, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 3.
+Other:

+- If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either - a. encompasses all requirements of one of the above schemes; or - b. consists of comparable criteria that are available for public review.